Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Sideband filtering demodulation

 We observe that the RF link gain \(g = P_\text{out}^\text{RF}/P_\text{in}^{\text{RF}}\) is four times smaller than obtained by the interferometric demodulation approach described in the previous sections, shown in Eq. (\ref{eq:P_out_RF_lin2}).
-This is consistent with the calculation in the previous section, also showing a four-fold reduction in the noise power, and results in the same signal to noise ratio for both demodulation schemes.
+This is consistent with the calculation in the previous section, also showing a four-fold reduction in the noise power, resulting in the same signal-to-noise ratio for both demodulation schemes.

-Next, we calculate the \(1 \text{dB} \) compression point, the input power at which the output power is 1 dB lower than the linearized response.
-Setting the ratio between Eqs. (\ref{eq:P_RF_out_ss}) and (\ref{eq:P_RF_out_ss_lin}) to 1 dB, we solve numerically to find the input power where the output is compressed by 1 dB, gives us
+Next, we calculate the \(1 \ \text{dB} \) compression point, i.e. the input RF power at which the output is 1 dB lower than the linearized response.
+Setting the ratio between Eqs. (\ref{eq:P_RF_out_ss}) and (\ref{eq:P_RF_out_ss_lin}) to 1 dB, we solve numerically to find the input power where the output is compressed by 1 dB, yielding

 We now calculate the third-order intercept point \cite{urick2015fundamentals}.
 We assume the input RF signal is at frequency \(\Omega_0/3\) and see the propagation of the third-order modulation through the device.
-In this case we have \(\beta_\text{in}^{3\Omega} = \left(\Gamma/2\right) \left|\chi\right| J_3\left(\pi V_\text{in}/V_{\pi}\right)G_\text{B} P_0^{(A)} L\), and plugging into Eq. (\ref{eq:RF_Pout}), expanding the Bessel functions to first order yields
+In this case we have \(\beta_\text{in}^{3\Omega/3} = \left(\Gamma/2\right) \left|\chi\right| J_3\left(\pi V_\text{in}/V_{\pi}\right)G_\text{B} P_0^{(A)} L\), and plugging into Eq. (\ref{eq:RF_Pout}), expanding the Bessel functions to first order yields

 Expanding \(J_3\left(\pi V_\text{in}/V_{\pi}\right) \) to the first non-vanishing order, \(J_3(x) \approx x^3/48\), leaves us with

 To find the third-order intercept point, we equate Eqs. (\ref{eq:P_RF_out_ss_lin}) and (\ref{eq:P_RF_out_3Omega_ss}), and solve for the input RF power, giving the input intercept point ($\text{IIP}_3$)